Yourzo/snake_project/README.md

 ## BIG plans for future:
 * Finish backend so it's capable of planned functionality
 * Create CLI client application (as a homework for c# class)
-* Add possibility to control server remotely, even though there is nothing much to control
+* Add possibility to control server remotely, even though there is not much to control
-* Create client with user-friendly UI that could people like sister or brother use
+* Create client with user-friendly UI that could people like my sister or brother use
 * Think and research some ways to check if requests from client didn't come for too long

 ## Small plans / TODOs: